ispc/ispc/examples/README.txt

 http://s09.idav.ucdavis.edu/talks/04-JAndersson-ParallelFrostbite-Siggraph09.pdf
 for more details on the algorithm.)

-This directory includes three implementations of the algorithm:
+This directory includes two implementations of the algorithm:

 - An ispc implementation that first does a static partitioning of the screen into tiles to parallelize across the CPU cores.
 Within each tile